Stochastic Optimization for Markov Modulated Networks with Application to Delay Constrained Wireless Scheduling: Introduction

 Our approach in the present paper treats the MDP problem associated with delay constraints using Lyapunov drift and Lyapunov optimization theory \cite{now}.
-We extend the max-weight principles for stochastic network optimization to treat \emph{Markov-modulated networks}, where the network costs depend on both the control actions taken and the current state (such as the queue state) the system is in.
+This theory has been used to stabilize queueing networks \cite{tass-server-allocation} and provide utility optimization \cite{neely-thesis}\cite{stolyar-greedy}\cite{atilla-fairness-ton}\cite{atilla-jsac}\cite{now} via simple \emph{max-weight} principles.
+We extend the max-weight principles to treat networks with \emph{Markov decisions}, where the network costs depend on both the control actions taken and the current state (such as the queue state) the system is in.
 For each cost constraint we define a \emph{virtual queue}, and show that the constrained MDP can be solved using Lyapunov drift theory implemented over a variable-length frame, where ``max-weight'' rules are replaced with weighted stochastic shortest path problems.
-This is similar to the Lagrange multiplier approaches used in the related works \cite{energy-delay-approx} \cite{q-learning-mimo} that treat power minimization for single-queue wireless links with an average delay constraint.
-The work in \cite{energy-delay-approx} uses stochastic approximation with a 2-timescale argument and a limiting ordinary differential equation (ODE).
+This is similar to the Lagrange multiplier approaches used in the related works \cite{energy-delay-approx}\cite{q-learning-mimo} that treat power minimization for single-queue wireless links with an average delay constraint.
+The work in \cite{energy-delay-approx} uses stochastic approximation with a 2-timescale argument and a limiting ordinary differential equation.
 The work in \cite{q-learning-mimo} treats a single-queue MIMO system using primal-dual updates \cite{bertsekas-nonlinear}.
-Our virtual queues are similar to the Lagrange Multiplier updates in \cite{energy-delay-approx} \cite{q-learning-mimo}.
+Our virtual queues are similar to the Lagrange Multiplier updates in \cite{energy-delay-approx}\cite{q-learning-mimo}.
 However, we treat multi-queue systems, and we use a different analytical approach that emphasizes stochastic shortest paths over variable length frames.
-Our resulting algorithm has an implementation complexity that grows geometrically in the number of delay-constrained queues $K$, but polynomially in the number of delay-unconstrained queues $N$.
+Because of this, our approach can be used in conjunction with a variety of existing techniques for solving shortest path problems (see, for example, \cite{bertsekas-neural}).
+We use a Robbins-Monro technique that is adapted to this context, together with a \emph{delayed queue analysis} to uncorrelate past samples from current queue states.
+Our resulting algorithm has an implementation complexity that grows exponentially in the number of delay-constrained queues $K$, but polynomially in the number of delay-unconstrained queues $N$.
 Further, we obtain polynomial bounds on convergence times and delays.